100mslive/100ms-react-native/README.md

 ...
 ```

+# Add event listeners
-# Add event listeners for all the events such as onPreview, onJoin, onPeerUpdate etc. the actions can be found in HMSUpdateListenerActions class
+add event listeners for all the events such as onPreview, onJoin, onPeerUpdate etc. the actions can be found in HMSUpdateListenerActions class
 ```js
 import HmsManager, {
   HMSUpdateListenerActions,